DanielYWoo/fast-object-pool/README.md

         };
 ```

-Now you can create your FOP pool
+Now you can create your FOP pool and just use it
 ```
 ObjectPool pool = new ObjectPool(config, factory);
 Poolable<Connection> obj = null;